jonfinerty/jonfinerty.github.io/_drafts/everything-is-like-skiing.markdown

 [^hitch]: [Missing the ground](https://www.goodreads.com/quotes/7335195-there-is-an-art-it-says-or-rather-a-knack) is also important.

-[^observer]: The link in my head is a odd [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)) which says that when you measure something, you affect it.
+[^observer]: The link in my head is an odd [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)) which says that when you measure something, you affect it.
 In this case, when you think/feel about outcomes, you affect outcomes.

 [^stoicism]: An important belief I have is that you can exert control, or at least influence over your own feelings, which is based of some formative reading of [stoicism](https://en.wikipedia.org/wiki/Stoicism#:~:text=Stoicism%20teaches%20the%20development%20of,the%20universal%20reason%20(logos).)
 I've latched onto.
-Not always possible or desirable but I feel an important pursuit.
+Not always possible or desirable but I feel it's an important pursuit.
 It let's me believe I have control in life and not just a mass of chemicals in my brain sweeping me along.

 [^climbing]: *Commit!* is also something I say at myself and others during climbing.
-When I can't do a particular move in climbing, 90% of the time it's not my muscles or finger tendons giving way at the apex of strain, it's that I instinctively take my feet off the footholds, to land comfortably when I think I might not make it, which itself causes the failure.
+When I can't do a particular move in climbing, 90% of the time it's not my muscles or finger tendons giving way at the apex of strain, it's that I instinctively take my feet off the footholds.
+Aiming to land comfortably when I think I might not make it, which itself causes the failure.